thelonewolf123/gym-buddy/README.md

 - **Cloud Storage:** All user data is stored securely on PocketBase, providing easy access and synchronization across devices.
 - **Customizable Workouts:** Users can create personalized workout routines tailored to their fitness goals and preferences.
 - **Intuitive Interface:** Gym Buddy features a user-friendly interface designed for ease of use during workouts.
+- **Offline sync:** Gym Buddy can work even without internet and when you connect to internet, it'll sync all your workout data.

 ## Installation